Sra1-Layer7/Utilities/gateway-create-otk-customizations/readme.md

 ## Creating your OTK Customizations Repository
-An important part of admininstering the OTK is managing customizations.
+An important part of administering the OTK is managing customizations.
 The Gateway Helm Chart and Layer Operator provide a way to both install and maintain these customizations, this example details how to go about exporting customizations from a development gateway for storage in source control.
 These can then be applied to your Gateways pre or post boot.

 ### Running the Gateway in Ephemeral Mode
 When using the Gateway in Ephemeral mode (no mysql policy database) with the Gateway Helm Chart, these customizations will need to be bootstrapped using an [initContainer](https://github.com/Layer7-Community/Utilities/tree/main/gateway-init-container-examples).
 Your initContainer will work across both Gateway Helm Chart and Layer7 Operator.